 The Google algorithm is very sophisticated.
 It knows good content from bad.

 But you should make your life easy.
-Once you get the hang of writing and posting quality stuff, find writers to outsource to.
+Once you get the hang of writing and posting quality stuff, find writers to outsource to or use a tool to speed up your writing.
 Upwork and TextBroker both have quality ghostwriters at relatively inexpensive prices.
-It’s always best for you to do the keywords research and write a brief outline, but nothing scales your blog work like great writing help.
+It’s always best for you to do keyword research and write a brief outline, but nothing scales your blog work like great writing help.

 3. Get Backlinks and Distribution